Domain-RAG: Retrieval-Guided Compositional Image Generation for Cross-Domain Few-Shot Object Detection: Related Works

 \textbf{Data Augmentation}.
-It is a key technique for improving object detection.
-Traditional methods like copy-paste~\cite{ghiasi2021simple}, cropping, and color jittering~\cite{bochkovskiy2020yolov4} are simple but offer limited semantic variety.
+Data augmentation~\cite{wen2025rohoi, peng2024mitigating} is a key technique for the vision community.
+Traditional methods for object detection, like copy-paste~\cite{ghiasi2021simple}, cropping, and color jittering~\cite{bochkovskiy2020yolov4}, are simple but offer limited semantic variety.
 Recently, generative models—especially text-to-image models like ControlNet~\cite{zhang2023adding}, SDXL~\cite{podell2023sdxl}, FLUX~\cite{FLUX}, and FLUX-Fill~\cite{fluxfill2024} have enabled more advanced augmentations.
-Methods such as X-Paste~\cite{zhao2023x}, Lin et al.~\cite{lin2023explore}, and Zhang et al.~\cite{zhang2024advancing} generate new foregrounds to paste on diverse backgrounds, while others~\cite{ni2022imaginarynet, zhang2023diffusionengine, zhang2023adding, liu2023spatio, chen2023geodiffusion} use text prompts to jointly create foregrounds and backgrounds.
+Methods such as X-Paste~\cite{zhao2023x}, Lin et al.~\cite{lin2023explore}, and Zhang et al.~\cite{zhang2024advancing} generate new foregrounds to paste on diverse backgrounds, while others~\cite{ni2022imaginarynet, zhang2023diffusionengine, zhang2023adding, liu2023spatio, chen2023geodiffusion, zhou2023seeds, pan2025earthsynth, liu2025control} use text prompts to jointly create foregrounds and backgrounds.
 However, these methods typically rely on large amounts of in-domain data for training, which limits their adaptability to novel categories or unseen domains.
 In contrast, our Domain-RAG is training-free and leverages retrieved real-world images as visual priors to generate domain-consistent samples, making it well-suited for CD-FSOD.

 \textbf{Retrieval-Augmented Generation in Vision}.
 First introduced in NLP~\cite{lewis2020retrieval}, retrieval-augmented generation (RAG) enhances outputs by incorporating relevant retrieved content as external knowledge.
-Its strong performance has led to applications in vision tasks such as image captioning~\cite{ramos2023smallcap, li2024evcap}, visual question answering~\cite{lin2023fine, he2024g}, and image generation~\cite{blattmann2022retrieval, lyu2025realrag, zheng2025retrieval}.
+Its strong performance has led to applications in vision tasks such as image captioning~\cite{ramos2023smallcap, li2024evcap}, visual question answering~\cite{lin2023fine, he2024g}, and image generation~\cite{blattmann2022retrieval, lyu2025realrag, zheng2025retrieval}, and pose estimation~\cite{wang2025rag}.
 However, current RAG-based image generation methods are aimed at open-ended synthesis and are not suited for object detection, particularly in cross-domain few-shot settings, where both domain alignment and object fidelity are crucial.
 To the best of our knowledge, we are the first to introduce a RAG-inspired, training-free image generation framework specifically designed for CD-FSOD.